avohq/ios-analytics-debugger/Example/Pods/AvoInspector/README.md

 let schema = avoInspector.extractSchema(["id": "sdf-334fsg-334f", "number": 41])
 ```

-# Using the visual inspector
+# Using the Visual Inspector

-Visual inspector is enabled in development and staging environments by default.
+Visual Inspector is enabled in development and staging environments by default.

 ## Show